typescript-eslint/typescript-eslint/packages/typescript-estree/README.md

   tsconfigRootDir?: string;

   /**
+   * Instance of a TypeScript Program object to be used for type information.
+   * This overrides any program or programs that would have been computed from the `project` option.
+   * All linted files must be part of the provided program.
+   */
+  program?: import('typescript').Program;

+  /**
    ***************************************************************************************
    * IT IS RECOMMENDED THAT YOU DO NOT USE THIS OPTION, AS IT CAUSES PERFORMANCE ISSUES. *
    ***************************************************************************************